-Endangered Species: Our initial finding is that the proposed work would not affect the following endangered species or their critical habitats: interior least tern, piping plover, pallid sturgeon, fat pocketbook and scaleshell.
+Endangered Species: Our initial finding is that the proposed work would not affect the following endangered species or their critical habitats: Piping plover (Charadrius melodus), Fat pocketbook (Potamilus capax), Interior least tern (Sterna antillarum athalassos), Pink mucket (Lampsilis abrupta), Rabbitsfoot (Quadrula cylindrica cylindrical), or Scaleshell (Leptodea leptodon).
 This proposal is being coordinated with the U.S. Fish and Wildlife Service, and any comments regarding endangered species or their critical habitat would be addressed in our evaluation of the described work.

 Flood Plain: In accordance with 44 CFR Part 60 (Flood Plain Management and Use), participating communities are required to review all proposed development to determine if a flood plain development permit is required.
 Flood plain administrators should review the proposed development described in this public notice and apprise this office of any flood plain development permit requirements.
-The project is completely located within the 100 year floodplain.
+Portions of the project are within the 100 year floodplain.

 Evaluation Factors: The decision whether or not to issue a permit will be based upon an evaluation of the probable impact of the proposed activity on the public interest.
 That decision will reflect the national concern for both protection and utilization of important resources.
 The benefits which may be expected to accrue from the proposal must be balanced against its expected adverse effects.
 All factors which may be relevant to the proposal will be considered; among these are conservation, economics, aesthetics, general environmental concerns, historic values, fish and wildlife values, flood damage prevention, land use classification, navigation, recreation, water supply, water quality, energy needs, safety, food requirements and, in general, the needs and welfare of the people.
 Evaluation of the proposed activity will include application of the guidelines published by the Environmental Protection Agency under authority of Section 404(b) of the Clean Water Act.

 Public Involvement: The purpose of this notice is to solicit comments from the public; Federal, State, and local agencies and officials; Indian Tribes; and other interested parties.
 These comments will be used to evaluate the impacts of this project.
 All comments will be considered and used to help determine whether to issue the permit, deny the permit, or issue the permit with conditions, and to help us determine the amount and type of mitigation necessary.
 This information will be used in our Environmental Assessment or Impact Statement.
 Comments are also used to determine the need for a public hearing.